johndunstan/dinos-for-sale/README.md

 # Dinos for Sale

-Personal html, css, and bootstrap project for Nucamp.
+Personal html, css, and bootstrap project for [Nucamp](https://www.nucamp.co/).

-This site uses a combination of bootstrap and flexbox.
+This site uses a combination of html and css including use of bootstrap and flexbox.
 My overall intention was to create a basic one-page sales site.

 ## Dev Dependencies